nauxray/yarnscape-react/README.md

 8. Ability to change username/password

 Known bugs:

 Future features:

 1. Ability to report a user or flag a review for spam, inappropriate content, etc.
-2. Ability to upvote or downvote reviews
+1. Ability to upvote or downvote reviews
-3. Ability to react to user reviews with emojis
+1. Ability to react to user reviews with emojis
-4. Ability to reply to user reviews to facilitate discussion
+1. Ability to reply to user reviews to facilitate discussion
-5. Ability to view other users' profile to see the date they joined, reviews posted, etc.
+1. Ability to view other users' profile to see the date they joined, reviews posted, etc.
-6. Ability to add yarn to cart and purchase yarns
+1. Ability to add yarn to cart and purchase yarns
-7. Ability to save/favorite/like a yarn
+1. Ability to save/favorite/like a yarn
-8. Retrieve username/password if user forgets
+1. Retrieve username/password if user forgets
-9. Ability to view yarns contributed
+1. Ability to view yarns contributed
-10. Add user profile picture
+1. Add user profile picture
-11. More secure encryption for user password
+1. Better security measures for user password

 ## 3. Technologies Used